RebeccaTamachiro/RebeccaTamachiro/README.md

 Having had contact with some development processes, I find the concept of **Docs-as-Code** very interesting and I also like the **Diátaxis framework** for the approach and structuring of user documentation.

+I have recently joined the Product Content Experience team at **Cloudflare**.

 ##
 <p align="center">
   <a href="https://www.linkedin.com/in/rebeccatamachiro" target="_blank">in/rebeccatamachiro</a>